 The role of metal ions in biological systems.
 Topics include metal ion transport, storage and interaction with proteins and nucleic acids; metalloproteins involved in oxygen transport and electron transfer; metalloenzymes involved in activation of oxygen and other substrates; and medicinal, toxicity and carcinogenicity aspects of metals; as well as inorganic model chemistry of bioinorganic systems.
 Several physical methods, including advanced spectroscopic techniques (EXAFS, Raman, ENDOR and NMR) are introduced and their application to current research on the above topics is considered.

 This survey course discusses both the physical principles and practical applications of the more common modern methods of materials characterization.
 It covers techniques of both microstructural analysis (OM, SEM, TEM, electron diffraction, XRD), and microchemical characterization (EDS, XPS, AES, SIMS, NMR, RBS and Raman spectroscopy), together with various scanning probe microscopy techniques (AFM, STM, EFM and MFM).
 Emphasis is placed on both the information that can be obtained together with the limitations of each technique.
+The course has a substantial laboratory component, including a project involving written and oral reports, and requires a term paper.

 Modern theories of organic reaction mechanisms, particularly the use of physical-chemical principles to predict the effect of changing reaction variables, especially reactant structures, on reactivity.
 The structure, stability, and reactivity of carbanions and carbocations, as well as SN1 and SN2 reactions, are discussed.